lale-help/lale-help/README.md

 * use page objects to abstract the parts of the HTML page you are interested in in one object, and maintain the the CSS selectors for one page in one place.
 The page object is also a perfect place for helper code that simplifies testing.
 Our page objects are based on the excellent [site_prism gem](https://github.com/natritmeyer/site_prism).

 * don't assert every detail of a page, assert what's essential.
 The more assertions, the more likely some of that will change in the future, requiring the test to be adapted.

+* use rspec's `describe` blocks to describe the variation of the feature you're testing and `context` blocks for the preconditions of that particular test.
+Context-blocks usually begin with "when ...".
+A context-block will usually only have one `it` block, which describe the expected outcome.
+This structure may seem verbose, but it serves as excellent structure for finding out which tests to write, where to put which test, and document the feature well.

+Example:

+    describe "Join and leave a working group", js: true do describe "joining a group" do
+        context "when use has not joined yet" do it "becomes member of the group" do end
+        end
+      end
+    end

 ### Developing and debugging efficiently